amazon-archives/aws-appsync-chat-starter-react/README.md

 ## Backend Setup, Building, Deploying and Publishing with the Amplify Console

-1. Fork this repository into your own GitHub account
+1. Fork this repository into your own GitHub account and clone it
 2. Install the Amplify CLI with multienv support:

     ```bash